User-Generated Content and its Potential: The Complete Guide

 Some may perceive that influencer marketing and user-generated content marketing are two different entities.
 But if you strategically put them together, they can leverage optimum results for your brand.

 Many brands connect with micro-influencers with around 1500 followers, but they have created strong relationships with their audiences as per their high engagement rate.

 These organic influencers can encourage their followers to try your products with the power of their content.
 Not just that, these influencers can create social proof among their audience and encourage them to create user-generated content for your brand.

-For example, Daniel Wellington strategically leveraged a blend of influencer marketing and user-generated content to build their brand’s identity and reach millions of consumers online who might not have otherwise known the brand.
+For example, Daniel Wellington strategically leveraged influencer marketing and user-generated content to build their brand’s identity and reach millions of online consumers who might not have known the brand.

 Its hashtag campaign potentially generated more than 800K Instagram photos and videos, its account followers grew from 850K to 2.1M in a year, and its profits increased by 214%.